QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Another important aspect of the model is the interface between the collector pipe and the surrounding soil.
 The heat carrier fluid is modelled in one node.
 Each of the five neighbouring nodes are set to \(\Delta x = \Delta y = D_o / 2\) while the two volumina at the mirror axis are cut in half.
-To each of the five nodes, 1/4, and 1/8 for the halved nodes, of the soil volume surrounding the pipe is assigned as simplification, however, the temperature of the five nodes is averaged afterwards.
+As simplification, to each of the five nodes 1/4 of the soil volume surrounding the pipe is assigned, and 1/8 for the halved nodes.
+However, the temperature of the five nodes is averaged afterwards.

 ![pipe surrounding nodes](fig/231218_pipe_surrounding.svg)